wcfrobert/ezweld/README.md

 **Calculating Stress**

 A weld group may be subjected to loading in all 6 degrees of freedom.
-These forces are then translated into shear stresses using the geometric properties above and the elastic stress formula presented below.
+These forces are then translated into stresses using the geometric properties above and the elastic stress formulas below.
 Be careful when specifying negative out-of-plane axial force (i.e. compression).
 Compression is typically transferred through other mechanisms like bearing rather than through the weld itself.
 To encourage more deliberation on the part of the user, "Vz" was renamed to "tension" during development.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_dof.png?raw=true" alt="demo" style="width: 60%;" />